cables-gl/cables/doc/README.md

 ## How to add an article / tutorial

-- Create a new file / folder in `doc`, e.g. `/how-to-write-shader-ops/how-to-write-shader-ops.md`
+- Create a new file / folder in `content`, e.g. `/how-to-write-shader-ops/how-to-write-shader-ops.md`
 - Write your text
-- Include a link to your new article in `SUMMARY_base.md`, **not SUMMARY.md!**
+- Include a link to your new article in `content/TABLE_OF_CONTENT.md`
 - Generate the gitbook by running `npm run build` (be patient, that takes a bit)
 - Run `git push`,  [docs.cables.gl](https://docs.cables.gl) will automatically update

-## How to add the docs of an op

-- All op-documentations are in the folder  `cables/src/ops/base/`, next to the op-code (JavaScript-file).
-- If you want to add a documentation for an op, create a new markdown file in the op-folder, e.g. `cables/src/ops/base/Ops.Anim.Frequency/Ops.Anim.Frequency.md`
-- When you are done writing the doc generate the gitbook by running `npm run build` (be patient, that takes a bit)
-- Run `git push`  [docs.cables.gl](https://docs.cables.gl) will automatically update

 ## Using Images in an Article / Op Doc